 High School Group Video Division Application

-Application Period is October 10th - 11:59 PM EDT October 26th
+Application Period is NOW - 11:59 PM EDT October 24th

-High School Group Video Division Application Form
+High School Group Video Division Application Form (available soon)

 High School Group Video Division Eligibility